Becheler/Becheler.github.io/pages/blog/_posts/2021-08-06-make-code-surgery-easy-with-SRP.md

    Even if you feel bad, or even if you don't know *yet* what your class is supposed to do.
    As long as you are intentional with the **S.R.P.**, it's fine!
-Even if you feel bad writing that awful blob of code at least you know when, where and why you violated the *S.R.P*, what consequences it could have and what would be the solutions.
+Even if you feel bad writing that awful blob of code at least you know when, where and why you violated the *S.R.P*, what are the possible consequences and what would be the solutions.

    But as you progress, don't hesitate to export responsibilities when your class becomes too big: a class that does too many things at the same time is impossible to test or debug.